au-ts/libmicrokitco/README.md

 ---

 ### `void microkit_cothread_yield()`

 Yield the CPU to another cothread.
 If there are no other ready cothreads, the caller cothread keeps running.

 ---

 ### `co_err_t microkit_cothread_wait(microkit_channel wake_on)`
 Blocks the calling cothread on a notification of a specific Microkit channel then yield.
 If there are no other ready cothreads, control is switched to the root PD thread for receiving notifications.

-> ⚠️ Work in progress, subject to change.
+Many cothreads can block on the same channel.

 ##### Returns
 On error: